 Want to know more about the career opportunities in this field?
 Check out the Careers in Astronomy & Astrophysics section at the bottom of this page.

-Take a look at the following statistics related to the make-up of the astronomy majors at Rochester Institute of Technology.
+Take a look at the following statistics related to the make-up of the astronomy majors at University of Pittsburgh - Pittsburgh Campus.

-The following table and chart show the race/ethnicity for students who recently graduated from Rochester Institute of Technology with a master's in astronomy.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Pittsburgh - Pittsburgh Campus with a bachelor's in astronomy.